samuel1/audio_mode/README.md

 ```

 ## Notes
 1. I've only tried this with lightdm.
-Your computer configuration and installed kernel modules probably differ from mine.
+Your computer configuration and kernel modules probably differ from mine.
 I did get a big performance boost from removing unused kernel modules, but do edit the script however is appropriate for you

 2. If running headless, then jumping back to the tty as X reloads can make it unhappy.
 If this happens, try typing: `sudo lightdm service force-reload`